lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 why programmers are so interested in this.
 After all, shipping code to production is a pretty tangible outcome.

-I'm writing about it because over the years a clear pattern emerged, especially with less experienced developer: a clear disconnect between the way they think about speed and the way I think about it.
+Over the years a pattern emerged, especially with less experienced developer: a clear disconnect between the way they think about speed and the way I think about it.

 In my conversations, I always cover the following: